rotationalio/rotational.io/content/en/blog/2024-06-10-nlp-with-javascript-using-winkJS.md

 winkNLP also includes a vector tool that uses BM25 algorithm to compute weights for terms.
 If necessary, the vectorizer's default configuration can be updated.

 ## Let’s Code!
 A major highlight of using winkNLP is how beginner friendly it is.
-Though I'm not the most experienced with NLP, I was able to create a quick demo that returns readability stats (Flesch reading score, sentiment, reading time, and complex word count) for a text input and highlights all of the complex words.
+Though I'm not the most experienced with NLP, I was able to create a quick demo that returns readability stats (Flesch reading score, sentiment, reading time, and complex word count) for a text input and highlight each complex word.

 To get started, we'll have to install the winkNLP package and the wink-eng-lite-web-model.
 Another model is available (wink-eng-lite-model), but it's not recommended for use with browsers or Node.js versions lower than v16.
 No judgement here, but if you're using a version of Node.js that's lower than v16, I highly recommend updating to a later version.